-Amplitude: In the normal examination, vibratory amplitude coorelates to the degree of driving pressure.
+- Amplitude: In the normal examination, vibratory amplitude correlates to the degree of driving pressure.
 For this performer vibratory amplitude was moderately decreased in both vocal folds, slightly more on the left vocal fold.

 Treatment for her involved a behavioral approach, which focused initially on modifying maladaptive behaviors associated with her performance and lifestyle.
 The general strategies at the onset of the behavioral program included identifying and eliminating any form of vocal abuse, initiating a modified voice rest program (no more than 10-15 minutes of talking per day for approximately one week), and light duty at work which meant her performance duties were stopped and she worked in a job that did not require any voicing (filing).